Pterostylis aspera: Taxonomy and naming

 Pterostylis aspera was first formally described in 1989 by David Jones and Mark Clements from a specimen collected near Eaton and the description was published in Australian Orchid Research.
 The specific epithet (aspera) is a Latin word meaning "rough", "harsh" or "uneven", referring to hairs on the labellum.

 Distribution and habitat

-The rough shell orchid grows in shrubland and woodland between Dongara and Jerramungup in the Avon Wheatbelt, Esperance Plains, Jarrah Forest, Mallee and Swan Coastal Plain biogeographic regions.
+Rough shell orchid grows in shrubland and woodland between Dongara and Jerramungup in the Avon Wheatbelt, Esperance Plains, Jarrah Forest, Mallee and Swan Coastal Plain biogeographic regions.

 Conservation

 Pterostylis aspera is listed as "not threatened" by the Government of Western Australia Department of Parks and Wildlife.